-Grounds for Expulsion:
+Grounds for Dismissal:

-Two C or D grades, including those with +/- grades, in any graduate courses (required or elective) will result in expulsion from the MPH program.

-Any single course for which an F grade is earned will result in expulsion from the MPH program.
+Two C or D grades, including those with +/- grades, in any graduate courses (required or elective) will result in dismissal from the MPH program.
+Any single course for which an F grade is earned will result in dismissal from the MPH program.